Heating system - which one is best for you?

 - You want to supplement your existing heating system with renewable energy sources.

-Photovoltaics - a sensible decision if...
+Photovoltaic – a reasonable decision if...

 - You own a house with an unshaded roof area facing south, west, or east.